Clean Air India Movement: 2015

 Following the campaign’s launch, several public initiatives addressing pollution gained traction.
 The Union Environment Ministry announced plans for stricter emission regulations, and an air-quality index was introduced in 11 major Indian cities.
 The Government of Delhi imposed restrictions on diesel vehicles over 10 years old and intensified efforts to curb open waste burning.

 CLAIM also supported the "Car Free Day" initiative in Dwarka, Delhi, in collaboration with Delhi’s Transport Department and Minister Gopal Rai.
-In the same year, Blueair introduced an air-quality monitoring app providing real-time data from Indian cities such as Delhi, Mumbai, Hyderabad, Chennai, and Kolkata.

 2016

 In 2016, CLAIM launched the "See Your Lung" and "Save Your Lungs" campaigns, focusing on the health effects of air pollution.

 The “See Your Lung” drive promoted the use of carpooling and cycling in Delhi, engaging thousands of participants.

 The “Save Your Lungs” program was launched in Gurgaon and later extended to Delhi, Mumbai, Bengaluru, and Kolkata.

 On World Environment Day, a plantation drive involving over 200 volunteers was organized from India Gate to Guru Harkrishan Public School at Purana Qila Road.